 A: If you plan to attend the Annual Meeting and vote in person, we will give you a ballot when you arrive.
 If your shares are held in a brokerage account or by another nominee, the Notice of Internet Availability of Proxy Materials is being forwarded to you.
 Follow the instructions on the Notice of Internet Availability of Proxy Materials in order to vote your shares by proxy or in person.
-Alternatively, you may contact the person in whose name your shares are registered and obtain a proxy from that person and bring it to the Annual Meeting.
+Alternatively, you may contact the person in whose name your shares are registered or brokerage if shares are held in street name and obtain a proxy from that person or brokerage and bring it to the Annual Meeting.